odoo/documentation/content/applications/marketing/events/event_essentials.rst

 .. tip::
-   To build an email event invite from scratch, select the :guilabel:`Plain Text` template, and Odoo will provide a blank email canvas, which can be customized either by using the front-end rich text editor that accepts slash (`/`) commands, or the XML code editor when :ref:`developer mode <developer-mode>` is engaged and the :guilabel:`</>` icon is pressed.
+   To build an email event invite from scratch, select the :guilabel:`Plain Text` template, and Odoo will provide a blank email canvas, which can be customized either by using the frontend rich text editor that accepts slash (`/`) commands, or the XML code editor when :ref:`developer mode <developer-mode>` is engaged and the :guilabel:`</>` icon is pressed.